Manager, Nursing Didactic Instruction

 The Manager, Nursing Didactic Instruction is responsible for the following:

 - Collaborates in the development, maintenance, and revisions to the SPE with the Nursing Programs Administrator, DDC Area Managers, faculty, learners, and other communities of interest;

 - Collaborates with the Manager, Nursing Curricula to ensure that the nursing curricula are current, prepare learners for practice in the contemporary environment, and that the didactic and experiential portions of the curricula are well-aligned;

 - Coordinates, develops, organizes, and supervises the day-to-day operations of the nursing didactic faculty, based on established Programs’ and College policies;

-- Carries a teaching load in the academic nursing programs as needed;
+- May carry a teaching load in the academic nursing programs as needed;

 - Coordinates the schedule of classes and didactic faculty assignments;

 - Serves as the Nursing Programs Administrator’s delegate for purchasing, budgeting, hiring and evaluating nursing didactic faculty;

 - Serves on College-wide and NES committees, as assigned;